Last updated on March 8th, 2025 at 05:46 pm

 In some tapas bars the small bread basket that is immediately placed on the table may not be complimentary, or fresh – ask before you are charged, and you can of course refuse it.

-Iberian ham is usually the go-to starter, in Seville you’ll discover that meat is more popular than fish.
+Iberian ham – or jamon iberico is usually the go-to starter, in Seville you’ll discover that meat is more popular than fish.
 If you’re a fish lover my best advice is to save it for the coast!
-But if you insist then try the fried cod or calamari.
+But if you insist then try the fried fish tapas pieces – cod or calamari.

 ORDERING TAPAS

 Try not to order everything at once, tapas should be eaten gradually.
-I recommend ordering one or two tapas to begin with, then choose more if needed- with wine as you go along, this is norm.
+I recommend ordering one or two tapas to share to begin with, then choose more if needed- with wine as you go along, this is the norm.

-Now you know where to eat in Seville you might be wondering what to eat!
-Here are a few traditional tapas dishes local to Seville.
+Now you know where are the best tapas in Seville you might be wondering what to order!
+Here are a few traditional tapas local to Seville.

 Espinacas con garbanzos: Spinach with chickpeas, simple and delicious and best eaten with bread.